jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The Automated Teller Machine (ATM) was introduced in England in 1965.
+⚡<!-- FUNFACT --> Fun fact: The giant red star Betelgeuse has a diameter larger than that of the Earth's orbit around the sun.

 </div>